bongiozzo/musica_mustdie/output/band_apokalypticraids.md

 # Apokalyptic Raids

-Дискография
+## Дискография

-"Only Death Is Real..."
+### "Only Death Is Real..."
 2001, Death Metal

+1. The Enemy (Intro)
+2. Evil
+3. Forgotten Tales
+4. Into The Twilight Zone
+5. Eternal Gloom
+6. Angels Of Hell
+7. Humankind Dies
+8. Tyrant, Emperor
+9. Apocalyptic Raids
+10. Tales Of Horror (Outro)

-"The Return Of The Satanic Rites" 2003, Black Metal "The Third Storm - World War III" 2005, Death Metal "Vol.4 - Phonocopia" 2010, Death Metal
+### "The Return Of The Satanic Rites" 2003, Black Metal

+### "The Third Storm - World War III" 2005, Death Metal

+1. I'm a Metal Head/Revelations Of Doom (Hellhammer cover)
+2. Fallen Beyond Hope
+3. Vision Shadows
+4. Manifesto Politicamente Incorreto (Ou Um Dia De Furia)
+5. Never Forget What You Are
+6. Humankind Dies
+7. Mankind Defeated (Humankind Dies pt.
+II)s
+8. The Power in My Mind
+9. When The World Ends in Fire (Metal Returns)
+10. I'm a Metal Head (reprise)

+### "Vol.4 - Phonocopia" 2010, Death Metal

+1. Nightmare (In Frost and Fire)
+2. Stare into the Abyss
+3. Victim O'Velocity
+4. Remember the Future
+5. The Revenge of History
+6. Priest Of Evil
+7. A World Without Danger
+8. Crucify The Agnostic
+9. The Unquiet Grave
+10. Nothing Will Happen

 ## Отношения с другими группами